haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-plan.md

 It is is important to practice caution while working through manual data changes.
 Mistakes will create errors in the incremental data migration step that follows.

-For example, a product deleted from Magento 2: the one that has been bought on your live Magento 1 store and which is not available anymore in your Magento 2 store.
+例如， a product deleted from Magento 2: the one that has been bought on your live Magento 1 store and which is not available anymore in your Magento 2 store.
 Transferring data about such purchase might cause an error while running the 数据迁移工具 in Delta mode.

 ## 步骤6.
 Update incremental data